Parendi: Thousand-Way Parallel RTL Simulation: Conclusion

 \section{Conclusion}

-A thousand-way parallel RTL simulation is becoming necessary.
-Current simulation techniques can adequately exploit only tens of cores in general-purpose processors due to their high synchronization and communication costs.
+Thousand-way parallel RTL simulation is becoming necessary.
+Current simulation techniques can adequately exploit only tens of cores in general-purpose processors because of their high synchronization and communication costs.

-We used a 1472-core computer, the Graphcore IPU, to study the feasibility and challenges of a thousand-way parallel simulation.
+We used a 1472-core computer, the Graphcore IPU, to study the feasibility and challenges of massively parallel simulation.
 Our study analyzed three dimensions of parallel simulation: synchronization, communication, and computation.
-Using the results of this analysis, we implemented \SimName, an RTL compiler that can compile an RTL simulation to use 5888 cores effectively.
+Using these results, we implemented \SimName, an RTL compiler that can use up to 5888 cores effectively.
+Despite the IPU's almost $84\times$ single-core performance disadvantage against x64 machines, \SimName runs up to $4\times$ faster on large designs.

-Despite the IPU's almost $84\times$ single-core performance disadvantage compared to recent, powerful x86 machines, \SimName simulations run up to $4\times$ faster for large designs.
-Our work demonstrated that a thousand-way parallel RTL simulation is practical and beneficial.
-It opens new avenues for future research to improve simulation performance beyond what is possible today.
+Our work demonstrates that thousand-way parallel RTL simulation is practical and beneficial.
+It opens new avenues for future research that speeds up RTL simulation on massively parallel systems.